mikeyin97/semantic_descriptors/README.md

 The goal of this program is to be able to find synonyms or words with close meaning, when given some word.

-This accomplished using a semantic descriptor tester.
+This is accomplished using a semantic descriptor tester.
 One way to calculate if words are similar to one another is to calculate how many times they appear in the same sentence.